• Skip to main content

 What Can Senior Dog Aggression Look Like?

-Snapping, snarling, nipping or biting you, other family members, strangers, dogs both outside and others you share your life with.
+This includes snapping, snarling, nipping or biting.
+The aggressive behavior can be directed towards you, other family members, strangers, or dogs (both outside and others you share your life with).

 Causes of Aggression in Older Dogs